How to Keep a Kiddie Pool Clean All Summer Long

 Can hot tub chemicals work in a small inflatable pool?

 Hot tub chemicals and pool chemicals aren't quite the same.
 In general, bromine is preferred over chlorine for keeping the hot tub water clean, since it's more stable than chlorine at high temperatures.
 But many hot tub owners use chlorine granules instead of bromine, although the required chlorine concentration is higher for hot tubs.
-Another difference is the hot tubs don't need to be treated with algicide, since the water is too hot for algae to thrive.
+Another difference is that hot tubs don't need to be treated with algicide, since the water is too hot for algae to thrive.

 What should you do if a child poops or vomits in the pool?